NVIDIA/TensorRT/samples/sampleAlgorithmSelector/README.md

     ./sample_algorithm_selector --datadir $TRT_DATADIR/mnist --fp16
     ```

-	This sample reads three Caffe files to build the network:
+	This sample reads the `mnist.onnx` file to build the network:
-	-   `mnist.prototxt`
-	The prototxt file that contains the network design.

-	-   `mnist.caffemodel`
-	The model file which contains the trained weights for the network.

-	-   `mnist_mean.binaryproto`
-	The binaryproto file which contains the means.

 	This sample can be run in FP16 and INT8 modes as well.